jworth/interpretation/course/content/en/class1/homework.md

 ## This week's task

 Please review the following linked stories in advance of the class.

 [Closing down a notorious heroin camp in Philadelphia.](https://www.theatlantic.com/photo/2017/08/closing-down-a-notorious-heroin-camp-in-philadelphia/536232/)

 [Faces of Meth: the long-term effects of crystal meth or methamphetamine.](http://www.telegraph.co.uk/news/health/pictures/6454944/Faces-of-Meth-the-long-term-effects-of-crystal-meth-or-methamphetamine.html)

 [His photos are striking and real.
 But is Chris Arnade a journalist?](http://www.cjr.org/the_feature/chris_arnade_journalism_photography_photojournalism.php)

 [A CARING LENS ON THE OPIOID CRISIS](http://time.com/jeffrey-stockbridge-kensington-philadelphia-photographs/)

 ## Preparation

 There are plenty of photo stories that depict addiction but few that celebrate recovery.
-In advance of this class author Susan Stellin and photographer Graham Macindoe challenge us to create a four corners image with _Recovery_ as its theme.
+In advance of this class author Susan Stellin and photographer Graham Macindoe challenge us to create a 4Corners image with _Recovery_ as its theme.
 Use the corners to include supporting images, a backstory, any relevant links, your code of ethics and a copyright notice.

 Follow [the instructions](/class/fourcorners.md) to create and upload your submission.